josephdadams/spotify-controller/api.md

 	```
 * `control_status`:

 	Returns whether remote control is currently enabled or not in spotify-controller.
+This will also be emitted on-demand if remote control is disabled at spotify-controller.
 	```javascript
 	true
 	```

+* `error`:

+	Emitted whenever there is an error.
+Contains the error message as a string.

 * `state`: